cysouw/diathesis/text/c11_infinitive.md

 ### [ ND | AN ] *lassen+In­fi­ni­tiv* Dative reflexive inversive (*Permissivinversiv*) {#sec:infinitive-lassen-dative-reflexive-inversive}

 Most of the verbs with a dative (but no accusative) do not allow for a reflexive *lassen+In­fi­ni­tiv* construction.
-The few that do allow for such a construction, like *einfallen* 'to occur to somebody' [@next] have an animate dative and they show a special diathesis.
+The few that do allow for such a construction, like *einfallen* 'to occur to somebody' [@next], have an animate dative and they show a special diathesis.
 The dative turns into a nominative subject and the erstwhile nominative turns into an accusative.
 This diathesis needs an obligatory dative reflexive pronoun.
-The resulting construction has a permissive meaning and obligatorily needs an *ErsatzIn­fi­ni­tiv* [@next b].
+The resulting construction has a permissive meaning and obligatorily needs an *Ersatzin­fi­ni­tiv* [@next b].
 This diathesis is not a stack of two separate diatheses.
 The combination of a *lassen* causative and a reflexive anticausative leads to a completely different structure [@next c].

 ::: ex
-- Ihm fällt etwas neues ein.
+- Ihm fällt etwas Neues ein.
-- Er lässt sich etwas neues einfallen. (\*eingefallen)
+- Er lässt sich etwas Neues einfallen. (\*eingefallen)
-- Ihm fällt etwas neues ein. \
+- Ihm fällt etwas Neues ein. \
-  +> *Passivkausativ* = Irgendjemand lässt ihm etwas neues einfallen. \
+  +> *Passivkausativ* = ^?^Irgendjemand lässt ihm etwas Neues einfallen. \
-  +> *Reflexiv Antikausativ* = Etwas neues lässt sich ihm einfallen.
+  +> *Reflexiv Antikausativ* = ^?^Etwas Neues lässt sich ihm einfallen.
 :::

 Just like with the *Permissivkonversiv* (see [@sec:infinitive-lassen-reflexive-conversive]) there seems to be a difference between verbs that typically take negation in this construction, like *entgehen* 'to miss' [@next b], and verbs that prefer no negation, like *schmecken* 'to taste' [@next a].

 ::: ex
 a.
 Das Bärenfleisch schmeckt ihm. \
    Er lässt sich das Bärenfleisch schmecken.^[~~DWDS~~: Die Zeit, 22.11.1985, Nr.
-48]
+48.]
 b.
 Der Spaß entgeht mir. \
    Den Spaß lasse ich mir nicht entgehen.
 :::